 What is Windows Sandbox?

-Windows Sandbox is a new virtualization feature that provides the safer way to run programs you don’t trust.
+Windows Sandbox is a new virtualization feature that provides a safer way to run programs you don’t trust.
 When you run Windows Sandbox the feature creates “an isolated, temporary desktop environment” on which to run an app, and once you’ve finished with it, the entire sandbox is deleted – everything else on your PC is safe and separate.
 That means You don’t need to set up a virtual machine But you must enable virtualization capabilities in the BIOS.

 According to Microsoft, Windows Sandbox uses a new technology called “integrated scheduler,” which allows the host to decide when the sandbox runs.
 And provides a temporary desktop environment where Windows admins can safely test untrusted software.